The Camel Cometh

 Never forget: What is dead may never die.

-With the preamble out of the way - I’ll be blunt: I didn’t choose to do this.
+With the preamble out of the way - I’ll be blunt: I didn’t choose to do make this integration.
 I was baited into it.

 When I first heard about Aspire, I was just excited to try it as a user.
-I was always annoyed at starting up individual apps when making an api with something else calling it.
+I was always annoyed at starting up individual apps when making an api that had something else calling it.
 It was intriguing to do it in one “app.”
-I know there were other frameworks to be used, but I saw too much yaml and I hate secret key/value memorization tests and since it wasn’t forced upon me I just never worked much in distributed systems.
+I knew there were other frameworks to be used, but I saw too much yaml and I hate secret key/value memorization tests and since it wasn’t forced upon me I just never worked much in distributed systems.

-As I looked more into Aspire and saw a couple of other languages outside of dotnet, I happened to see that one of those was Python support and I got… flustered.
-My first professional job was in Python and I just can’t understand how it won the scripting language wars, I really liked Perl much more.
-It’s got a lot of nice things about it and the package management system is really solid when you consider it kinda started in 1995.
+As I got to tinkering with Aspire I watched as the team started demoing with languages outside of dotnet.
+I thought that was really cool, until I happened to see that one of those was Python and I got… flustered.
+My first professional job was in Python and I just can’t understand how it won the scripting language wars, I really liked Perl much more, which I came to after Python.
+Perl’s got a lot of nice things about it and the package management system is really solid when you consider it kinda started in 1995.
 I’ve been seeing Python become more official in the last several years - from being baked into Excel to getting official tabbed documentation throughout Microsoft Learn articles - it taunts me.

-I had been lurking in the discord and ended up perusing the guide to making an integration which was pinned in the Discord’s #building-resources-and-integrations channel.
-Then I found out about the Community Toolkit which had a few of other languages supported, Go, Rust, and Java.
+I started lurking in the discord back when it was a channel the DotNetEvolution server.
+Once they set up their own Discord I eventually began perusing the guide to making an integration which was pinned in the Discord’s #building-resources-and-integrations channel.
+Then I found out about the Community Toolkit which had a few of other languages supported: Go, Rust, and Java - but no Perl.
 So I got curious and began creating a Perl integration in September.

-By October I was able to see Perl called via Aspire, but I was just scratching the surface.
+By October I was able to see Perl called via Aspire, and communicating with the dashboard via stderr but I was just scratching the surface.
 At this point, I’d gotten into looking around the Community Toolkit which exposed me to dev containers, which was a nice side quest.

 Around November, Aspire did it a-damn-gain.
-With version 13, Python got top billing as a “First Class” crying and screaming language in the Aspire repo itself, along with a demo of debugging it.
+With version 13, Python got top billing as a “First Class” crying and screaming language in the Aspire repo itself, along with a demo of debugging it from the Apphost.
+Utter decadence.
+Extremely distasteful.

 Writing an integration was a nice way to learn more about Aspire internals, and I had no idea what I was getting myself into in late September when I started.
-I committed to trying to match Python’s “first-class” feature set with another language.
+I had to pivot from just making an integration and committed to trying to match Python’s “first-class” feature set with Perl - for honor.

 As I made progress, I kept banging my head up against Python features that ultimately were internal only at the time because Aspire used internal types / apis to let Python be an all-star.